bryanfagan/Cm_Cache_Backend_Redis/README.md

 ## Release Notes

- - September 26, 2013: I forked this from Colon's library solely to make it a standalone library, vs a Magento plugin; the library is entirely the work of Colin Mollenhour
+ - September 26, 2013: I forked this from Colon's code solely to make it a standalone package, vs a Magento plugin; the library is entirely the work of Colin Mollenhour
  - November 19, 2012: Added read_timeout option.
 (Feature only supported in standalone mode, will be supported by phpredis when pull request #260 is merged)
  - October 29, 2012: Added support for persistent connections.
 (Thanks samm-git!)
  - October 12, 2012: Improved memory usage and efficiency of garbage collection and updated recommendation.